There is no evidence that increases in the

 countries.
 How to interpret the prominence of low-paid jobs and whether they

-are beneficial to workers or society is currently an open question.
-The
+are beneficial to workers or society is still an open question.
+The answer

 stepping stones to higher-paid employment, whether they become persistent,